Rule 3745-40-01 | Definitions.

 (M)

-(2) "Mobile storage tank" means a container that is capable of being moved when empty to an authorized beneficial use site for the purpose of holding liquid biosolids.
+(3) "Mobile storage tank" means a container that is capable of being moved when empty to a beneficial use site for the purpose of holding liquid biosolids.

 (N)

 (1) "Nitrogen agronomic rate" means the beneficial use rate of biosolids that will provide the nitrogen requirements or nitrogen removal rates for a realistic yield goal of the succeeding crop to be planted at the beneficial use site.
-In calculating the nitrogen agronomic rate, the permittee shall subtract both of the following:
+The realistic yield goal may be based on the average yields for that crop from the preceding three years, state averages for that crop, or county averages for that crop.
+In calculating the nitrogen agronomic rate, subtract both of the following:

 (a) The nitrogen credit to be given to the next crop, in accordance with values for previous crops.